OlivierBlanvillain/monadic-html/README.md

 #### How do you implement the {redux, flux, outwatch}.Store pattern?

-The "Store" pattern can be implemented with `foldp`, you can see this in action in the mario example.
+The "Store" pattern can be implemented with `foldp`, you can see this in action in the Mario example.
 Here is a sketch of how things can be formulated using Flux vocabulary:

 ```scala
 // Data type for the entire application state: